 Research and development expenses consist of laboratory materials costs, personnel-related expenses (including salaries, benefits and share-based compensation), equipment costs, allocated facility and information technology costs and contract service expenses.
 Research and development activities support further development and refinement of existing assays and products, discovery of new technologies and investments in our immune medicine platform.
-We also include in research and development expenses the costs associated with software development of applications to support future commercial opportunities, as well as development activities to support laboratory scaling and workflow.
+We also include in research and development activities to support laboratory scaling and workflow.
 We are currently conducting research and development activities for several products and services and we typically use our laboratory materials, personnel, facilities, information technology and other development resources across multiple development programs.
 Additionally, certain of these research and development activities benefit more than one of our product opportunities.
 We have not historically tracked research and development expenses by specific product candidates.